Violet Wilson: Storylines

 Violet's sister Lauren (Lucy Evans) alerts Sean after she sees Jamie loading up the car.
 Sean tries to stop Violet but she and Jamie speed away.
 Sean phones Violet, but she throws her mobile out of the car, making sure Sean cannot contact them.

 Two years later, Sean decides that he wants to make contact with Dylan and sets out to do so by making contact with Violet via social networking site Facescene, similar to Facebook.
 Knowing that Violet does not want any contact with him, he sets up a page under Liz McDonald's (Beverley Callard) name and asks her to e-mail some pictures of Dylan, who is now two years old.
 Violet does so and confesses to 'Liz' that she feels bad for alienating Sean, to which 'Liz' berates Violet for doing so.
 Upset, Violet rings The Rovers, demanding answers from Liz.
 Liz discovers Sean's deception and fires him, but reinstates him when she realises how upset and desperate he was to see his son and then phones Violet back, asking her to let Sean see Dylan to which she accepts.
 Sean travels to London in April 2011 to visit Dylan and discovers Violet and Jamie arguing.
 He and Marcus who have recently reconciled, take Dylan out for the day and when they return, they witness Jamie leaving in a taxi.
 They try to comfort Violet, but she is homophobic towards Sean and they leave.
 Violet is later injured in a crash and is hospitalised with back problems and her grandmother rings Sean and requests that he look after Dylan.
 Sean is worried at first but is able to connect with him.
 After several months, Violet calls Sean, telling him she is ready to have Dylan back and he is reluctant, however she agrees he and Marcus can visit him anytime they want.

+Reception

+A writer from Inside Soap called Violet's 2024 return "short and sweet" and added that she would "love" for the character to return again.